Can Dogs Eat Rice? Benefits, Risks

 - useful during temporary illness

 Because of these qualities, it is often included in simple diets for dogs that are not feeling well.
+Rice can be useful in certain situations, but it should be part of a balanced plan—this practical dog diet guide for beginners explains how to manage that properly.

 If your dog has stomach issues, rice is often recommended for upset stomach.
 See What to Feed a Dog With Diarrhea